otto-de/edison-microservice/README.md

 * Support for feature toggles based on the Togglz library

 ... plus all the features of [Spring Boot](http://projects.spring.io/spring-boot/).

+## Getting started

+Make sure you have Java 1.8 and gradle 2.x and installed on your computer.
+To run all tests for all edison modules execute in the shell:

+    gradle clean check

 ## Examples